pilz97/cordova-plugin-code-push/README.md

-# Cordova support is retired in App Center
+# CodePush Lives On
-Check our [blog post](https://devblogs.microsoft.com/appcenter/announcing-apache-cordova-retirement/) for more information.
+Microsoft has removed Cordova and React support for CodePush.
+See their [blog post](https://devblogs.microsoft.com/appcenter/announcing-apache-cordova-retirement/) for more information.

+Instead, you can host your own [code-push-server](https://github.com/byronigoe/code-push-server).

 # Apache Cordova Plugin for CodePush